ICMOL/PineBioML/README.md

     https://github.com/ICMOL/undetermined/releases

 Step 2.
 Install dependencies: Please open Windows PowerShell, move to the directory of our scripts, and execute the following command.

     > pip install -r ./requirements.txt

 Step 3.
-Open ipytho
+Open the interface of python (ipython)
-Please execute the following command to open the interface of python (ipython).
-If the browser shows jupyter's main page, the dependency is satisfied.
+Please execute the following command to open ipython.
+You will see the figure, if the program execute correctly.
         > jupyter notebook

 ![image](./images/tutorial/browser_jupyter.png)